AlanAboudib/sdcnd_traffic_sign_classifier/writeup.md

 I kept training image in RGB format since colors play a facilitating role in recognizing traffic signs.

-Here is an example of a traffic sign image before and after grayscaling.
+As a last step, I normalized the image data to the interval [-1,+1] which is a convenient way to normalize image data that help improve training and convergence.
+Since image pixels before normalization have values in the interval [0,255].
+The normalization formula I used is:

-![alt text][image2]
+new_value = (old_value - 128) / 128

-As a last step, I normalized the image data because ...
+I also converted integer labels to one-hot vector formats which is necessary to use when working with convolutional neural networks.
+For that I used the `OneHotEncoder` class in python's `SciKit Learn` package.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.